Note: The original list in this blog post included 41 courses. Since launching our first post we've updated the list with 5 additional courses.

 - Instructional Design Mastery Series: The Online Learning Consortium presents an asynchronous learning workshop focused on course design.
 The series consists of three weeklong modules, with time in between for solo work and reflection, the next cohort will start June 2020.
 The course costs $750 for nonmembers.

-- IDOL Courses Academy: An online 8 courses module for $997, taught by Dr. Robin Sargent who is an instructional designer and online learning developer.
-Robin will provide you with knowledge and skills that will help you land your first ID job.
+- IDOL Courses Academy: The IDOL academy program will provide you with the knowledge and skills that will help you land your first ID job.
+This program is taught by Dr. Robin Sargent, instructional designer and online learning developer, in collaboration with other experts in the field.
 You will learn the different tools used in instructional design, learn how to build your own portfolio, and get training in instructional design.
-As a bonus, you will be a part of an active community, and will have unlimited access to the IDOL academy.
+The academy consists of 30 modules for $1,497, upon completion you will have earned 4 verified credentials and can proudly call yourself a Master IDOL.
+As a bonus, you will be a part of an active community, and will have unlimited access to the IDOL academy materials.

 - Introduction to Instructional Design: The Harvard Extension School offers this intermediate-level, project-based course on converting theory and framework of ID into practical applications.
 The 15-week course is $1840 for undergraduates, and can count toward degree credit.
 Applications for Spring Term 2020 are currently closed, orientation to Fall Term 2020 opens August 12 this year.